Signs, signs, everywhere the signs: How to read ALDI price tags

 You might also see handwritten clearance tags, especially on older ALDI Finds that your store wants to clear out to make room for a new batch of limited time items.
 Take these as a sign that you’ll really want to stock up on Finds you like while they’re on clearance, because hand-written discount tags means they’re definitely on their way out.

 Summing up the signage

-So, let’s sum up all of this signage: Unless you see a plain yellow tag with black printing on it, the different colored shelf tags generally mean that you have a limited time to pick up a given item at ALDI.
+So, let’s sum up all of this signage: Unless you see a plain yellow tag with black printing on it (that doesn’t sport a seasonal “S”), most differently colored shelf tags generally mean that you have a limited time to pick up a given item at ALDI.
 Pay attention to shelf tags to help you avoid disappointment when one of your favorite items is no longer available in store; you’ll know what you need to stock up on before it disappears.